-The Leica Cine lenses are out and about.
+The Leitz Cine lenses are out and about.
 The set is $262,000 for the Summilux lens set and 100,000 for the Summicron set.
-But the lenses can also be found invidually for around $17,500 and will fit onto a Leica M 240 via the Leica C-to-M adapter.
+But the lenses can also be found invidually for around $17,500 and will fit onto a Leica M 240 via the Leica C-to-M adapter, or a Leica M10 with an adapter.

 The Cine Lenses are made for cinema use, but as can be seen here, one can also attach them to a Leica M 240 still camera.
 See further down in the article.

-In February 2015 the lenses won an Sci-Tech Oscar themself, and a lot of movies nominatedfor Oscars used Leica Cine lenses as well.
+In February 2015 the lenses won an Sci-Tech Oscar themself, and a lot of new movies nominated for Oscars used Leitz Cine lenses as well.
 Including the Movie of the Year, Birdman.

 Leica Cine lenses was used for the Oscar-winning Movie of the Year 2015, Birdman.
 Notable for the long sequences of continuos filming.
 Diretor Alejandro González Iñarritú, Director of Photography Emmanuel Lubezki, Steady Cam Operator Chris Haarhoff and lead actor Michael Keaton.